Insect Clothespin Craft for Kids!

 Did you know we share the Earth with more than one million different species of insects?
 In the ant world alone there are over 11,000 varieties!
-In fact, scientists say that nine out of every ten animals in this world is an insect.
+In fact, scientists say that nine out of every ten animals in this world are insects.
 And, they can be found in nearly all habitats and environments.

 Whether large, like the South American longhorn beetle, or small – like the flea, all insects share some common characteristics.